 - Makler chamber

-- Given that it measures by millions per ml, cases of cryptozoospermia cannot fit into that scale, and therefore it becomes useless.
-Other types of chambers able to cover reduced amounts of sperm are required.
+- measures the quantity by millions per ml, however in cases of cryptozoospermia the count does not fit into that scale, so it becomes useless.

 - Neubauer chamber

 - It allows the specialist to accurately measure values of 10,000 spermatozoa per ml.

 When a sperm specimen has cryptozoospermia, it is likely that no sperms or only a few are found under the microscope.